GreatDevelopers/DeployERP/docs/WorkingOfLH.md

 ![Options from set-up (top right)](LHui/A123918.png)

 > If you click on `LibreHatti` from top center or top left, then you will be to HOME page as user (non-admin).
-If you click on `Home` from top left, when you are on admin page, then you will be taken to HOME page of admin user.
+If you click on `Home` from top left, when you are on admin page (Admin panel), then you will be taken to HOME page of admin user.

 ## 3 Company Set-up